-The 100 homes at were originally identified for delivery at Dallington and are mainly financed by an increase in the HRA borrowing cap from Government.
-There are strict criteria in place that the Council needs to adhere to in order to receive this increase in its borrowing cap.
-Due to the speed of progress in delivery of the houses on the Dallington site the Council has decided to build the homes on other sites around the town.
-In order to continue to use the increased borrowing cap Government must be content the proposed new schemes meet the strict criteria and can be spent by March 2018.
+The 100 homes were originally identified for delivery at Dallington and are mainly financed by an increase in the HRA borrowing cap from Government.
+There are strict criteria in place that the Council needs to adhere to in order to receive this increase in its borrowing cap..
 If these are not met there is a risk that ability to fund from Borrowing could be reduced or removed by Government.
+The Council has been in dialogue with Government about a new approach and is still awaiting their confirmation of a way forward.

 r) Right to Buy Receipts.
 There are specific rules the Council must adhere to with regard to monies generated from Right to Buy receipts.
 One of these is the need to spend these receipts within a set timeframe.
-During 2016/17 the Council has been unable to spend all of its receipts within the allotted timeframe which has resulted in small repayments to Government.
-Whilst the Council now has a clear plan in place and undertaken a review of its arrangements to improve process to make them more effective there is still a risk the Council will have to repay these to Government if it does not spend them within the required timeframe.
+During 2017/18 the Council has been able to spend all of its receipts within the allotted timeframe.
+Whilst the Council has a clear plan in place and undertaken a review of its arrangements to improve process to make them more effective there is still a risk the Council may have to repay these to Government if it does not spend them within the required timeframe.